Counterintuitively, doing nothing all summer long wasn’t so frustrating as you might imagine.

-Knowing that I was limited in my activities to these things, and with the acknowledged luxury of having no job, and no other obligation to fulfil, these few things quickly became what I owned.
+Knowing that I was limited to these activities, grateful I have no need of employment, and with no other obligations, these few things quickly became what I owned.

 I strongly suspect there is no need for anyone to experience frustration as long as their consciencious attention is directed towards observation of the fruits of the moment.

 I learned to work on this internal reward system when I was still an employee at work, most often performing to others’ orders at others’ set times of day.

 The moment of my activity becomes the world of my engagement and so it becomes my engagement with the whole world.